QUASI-DEV/www/md/faq.md

 ### How many DAO token will be created?

-There will be as many DAO tokens as there are purchases.
-The total volume of purchases defines the total volume of tokens.
-If 2,000,000 ethers are sent to the DAO, then there will be 200,000,000 tokens created, no more, no less.
+The total volume of DAO tokens purchased defines the total volume of DAO tokens in circulation.
+If 200,000,000 tokens are purchased during the sale, then there will be 200,000,000 tokens created, no more, no less.

 ### What will be the minimum purchase